Hydrogen technology

 Adhesive film for PEM fuel cells and PEM electrolysis cells

-CMC Klebetechnik provides the bonding solution to ensure maximum operational reliability with minimum overall height in fuel cells.
-In addition to the CCM (Catalyst Coated Membrane), the gas diffusion layers (GDL) and the sub-gasket foil are the components of the membrane electrode assembly (MEA) - the central element of a PEM fuel cell and a PEM electrolysis cell .
+CMC Klebetechnik supplies the bonding solution to ensure maximum operational reliability with minimum height in fuel cells.
+In addition to the CCM (Catalyst Coated Membrane), the gas diffusion layers (GDL) and the sub-gasket film are the components of the membrane electrode assembly (MEA) - the central element of a PEM fuel cell and a PEM electrolysis cell.

-CMC Klebetechnik's subgasket films made of TEONEX® films (also PEEK or PPS if required) are designed for durability, good processability on automated production lines and neutrality in the CCM environment.
+CMC Klebetechnik's subgasket films made from PEN films (also PEEK or PPS if required) are designed for durability, good processability on automated production systems and neutrality in the CCM environment.

 Tasks of the sub-gasket film: